 Before dinner, we would often go to the Planet Bar on the 18th floor to watch the sunset over a cocktail or two.

 Overall, my first time on a cruise was fantastic.
-This was the perfect set-up for a family holiday and it was a great way to get a snapshot of several Caribbean islands.
+This was the perfect setup for a family holiday and it was a great way to get a snapshot of several Caribbean islands.
 However, this is not the kind of holiday to go for if you like to spend time exploring and getting under the skin of a place.
 The time you get is very limited and it’s so easy to get ripped off or end up in the grasp of blatant tourist traps.
-At times, you walk off the ship feeling like a walking dollar sign and some of the ports are located quite a distance away from the beaches, for example, and you have to get taxis which charge through the roof.
+At times, you walk off the ship feeling like a walking dollar sign and some of the ports are located quite a distance away from the beaches and you have to get taxis which charge through the roof.